DAY FOUR

 Posing here with one of the strange Moomin characters.
 I think we both still look the same!

 The flight itself was an easy one – I did love on the way onto the plane spotting the flight attendants’ list of announcements and seeing that “Santa’s Message” was one of them.
-After all, we were on our way to his home!
+We were on our way to his home, after all!

-After about a 40 minute drive, we arrived at our lodge for the rest of the trip, the Wilderness Hotel Juutua.
+After about a 40 minute drive, we arrived at our lodge, the Wilderness Hotel Juutua.
 It was a little early to check into our rooms, so we dropped our suitcases at the front desk and walked over to the lunch buffet that was set up and getting ready to close.
 It was our first taste of the food at the lodge, and it was great!

 When we were finished eating, we were able to get our rooms, along with an introduction to how the lodge worked, and the overall schedule for the next few days.